SabonaWaktole/Tour-Guidance-and-Booking/README.md

 Push to the branch: git push origin feature-name
 Open a pull request.
 📝 License
-This project is licensed under the MIT License.
+This project is licensed under the ASTU License.

 👥 Authors
 Sabona Waktole Tafese - https://github.com/SabonaWaktole